luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 - Is there another possible name for new cargo-toml field `brand-author`?
 - Is 'crate alias' feature necessary?
 - How should Rust team judge if the author brand is valid for given patent or trademark?
+- Trademarks may vary between countries and regions, and could contain different kinds.
+How to judge which group should take this name?
+Should this part be removed?

 # Future possibilities
 [future-possibilities]: #future-possibilities